maxsanchez745/path-lowest-cost/README.md

 You can see below the main unit test suite (I created test cases on some other important classes in the project as well, these can be seen in the [test folder](https://github.com/maxsanchez745/path-lowest-cost/tree/master/app/src/test/java/com/example/myapplication)), I followed the red-green-refactor principle with TDD creating each test case one by one along with its implementation.
 All the test cases are passing.

+Btw, correct me if I'm wrong, but I think that you guys have a small bug in the exercise in test case 3, the instructions say that you should have a path `{1, 1, 1}` and a total weight value of `48`, but if you do `{3, 1, 1}`, you get a higher total weight value `(49)`.

 ---

     public class GridLowestCostTest {